Ametion/K8s-Notification-Operator/README.md

 # Kubernetes Notification Operator

-The **Kubernetes Notification Operator** is a custom operator that sends notifications to a specified **Discord channel** whenever a pod is created in the monitored namespaces.
-The operator retrieves the **Discord bot token, channel ID, and namespaces to watch** from a ConfigMap. **You need your own **Discord Bot** added on your own server to use this operator.**
+The **Kubernetes Notification Operator** is a custom operator that sends notifications to a specified **Messenger** whenever a pod is in chosen status in the monitored namespaces.
+The operator retrieves the **Messenger Conf, pod statuses and namespaces to watch** from a CRD.

 ## ✨ Features

-- 🚀 **Automatic Notifications** – Sends messages to a Discord channel when new pods are created.
+- 🚀 **Automatic Notifications** – Sends messages to a enabled and configured messenger when pods are detected.
-- 🔧 **Configurable via ConfigMap** – Customize the Discord bot token, channel ID, and namespaces to monitor.
+- 🔧 **Configurable via Custom CRD** – Messengers, pod statues and namespaces to monitor.
 - 🔄 **Easy Deployment** – Deploy the operator with simple Kubernetes commands.